 (4) Even within biology, methodological naturalism is contested.
 Granted, many evolutionary biologists accept methodological naturalism as normative within their discipline.
-Nevertheless, other biologists, scientists, and philosophers of science reject methodological naturalism because it prevents scientists from considering hypotheses that may be true and following the evidence wherever it leads.27 Indeed, a central aspect of the current debate over design is precisely about whether methodological naturalism should be regarded as normative for biology today.
+Nevertheless, other biologists, scientists, and philosophers of science reject methodological naturalism because it prevents scientists from pursuing the truth, "no holds barred."32 Indeed, a central aspect of the current debate over design is precisely about whether methodological naturalism should be regarded as normative for biology today.
 Darwinian scientists say it should remain normative; scientists advocating intelligent design disagree.
 For this reason, plaintiffs cannot invoke methodological naturalism to settle the debate about the scientific status of intelligent design because methodological naturalism is itself a large part of what the controversy is about.
 Plaintiffs' argument is thus vacuous.
 It asserts: 'The theory of intelligent design cannot be part of science because it violates the principle of methodological naturalism,' which turns out to be nothing more than the claim that intelligent causes - and thus the theory of intelligent design - must be excluded from science.